 The internal temperature probe is placed close to the wall and outside temperature can sometimes influence the accuracy.
 A tip I found is to place a paper towel between the probe and the wall.

 The grill walls do not have a lot of insulation, especially under the grates.
 This means that a strong blast of colder wind can make the Traeger pro series 34 have a little bit of a hard time keeping the temperature steady.

 I read that the use of the Traeger BAC345 insulation blanket is a great solution for this.

 I found a nice video that explained it probably even better than I did for you.

 Pros & Cons

-In a review, we always include the pros and cons section to make it easier to find all this information in one place.
+In a review, I always include the pros and cons section to make it easier to find all this information in one place.

-Here are the things we found doing this Traeger pro series 34 review.
+Here are the things I found doing this Traeger Pro series 34 review.